 How to become more intelligent?
 The great debate on intelligence is a long and complicated one.

 For centuries, people have tried to discover how to increase their very own intellect.
-But now, thanks to recent advances in neuroscience on intelligence, psychologists have discovered multiple ways to incur neurogenesis or the growing of one’s brain cells.
+But now, thanks to recent advances in neuroscience on intelligence, psychologists have discovered multiple ways to incur neurogenesis or the growth of one’s brain cells.

 I did then what I knew how to do.
 Now that I know better, I do better.